m-anand/INFOBAR/Readme.md

-INFOBAR is a GUI tool to impletment ICA-AROMA, especially useful for processing large datasets and performing quality checks on the data.
+INFOBAR is a GUI tool to impletment [ICA-AROMA](https://github.com/maartenmennes/ICA-AROMA), especially useful for processing large datasets and performing quality checks on the data.

+Note that the software currently implements the .feat processing functions of ICA-AROMA and cannot process raw NIfTI files.
 ## Installation

 1. Extract contents of INFOBAR.zip to the local ICA-AROMA-master folder (The original ICA-AROMA program can be downloaded [here](https://github.com/maartenmennes/ICA-AROMA).).